Dickens Surname Meaning, History & Origin

-Dickens Surname Genealogy
+Dickens Surname Meaning

-Dickens Resources on
+Dickens Surname Resources on The Internet

 - The Dickens Family.
-Descendants of Charles
+Descendants of Charles Dickens.

 - Family Tree Stuff.
 A Dickens army family.

 - Dickens Genealogy Page.
 Dickens from West Virginia.

 England.
 Dickens seems to have been originally a term and a name localized to the west Midlands of England.
 Exactly where is impossible to say, possibly Staffordshire, Shropshire or Derbyshire based on early sightings.

 Dyckins in Staffordshire date from the 1400’s.
 This family held the manor of Preen from 1560 to 1749 when John Dickins, imprisoned for debt, could not pay the mortgage.
 Later Dickins in Staffordshire were to be found at Woodford Grange.

 The Dickin name was to be found in the village of Wem in north Shropshire in the 17th century and perhaps earlier.
 Thomas Dickin was a master at Wem school who met an unhappy end.